prominenceai/deepstream-services-library/docs/api-tiler.md

 DslReturnType dsl_tiler_source_show_set(const wchar_t* name,
     const wchar_t* source, uint timeout, boolean has_presedence);
 ```
-This service sets the current show-source parameters for the named Tiler to show a single Source.
+This service sets the current show-source parameter for the named Tiler to show a single Source.
 The service will fail if the Source name is not found.
 The timeout parameter controls how long the single Source will be show.

-Calling `dsl_tiler_show_source_set` with the same source name as currently show will adjust the remaining time to the newly provided timeout value.
+Calling `dsl_tiler_source_show_set` with the same source name as currently show will adjust the remaining time to the newly provided timeout value.

-Calling `dsl_tiler_show_source_set` with a different source name than currently show will switch to the new source, while applying the new timeout, if:
+Calling `dsl_tiler_source_show_set` with a different source name than currently show will switch to the new source, while applying the new timeout, if:
 1. the current source setting is set to `DSL_TILER_ALL_SOURCES`
 2. the `has_precedence` parameter is set to `True`